Help & Advice Articles, Videos and How-to-Guides

 - Vegetation layer e.g Sedum blanket or Wildflowers

 The waterproofing layer protects your structure from water damage and the root barrier protects against any roots that might grow through.
-The green roof membrane acts as a drainage layer so that your plants / vegetation don’t get waterlogged.
+The protection fleece protects the waterproofing layer from mechanical damage and also acts as another water storage layer to further control water drainage into the local drainage system.
+The green roof membrane acts as a drainage layer so that your plants/vegetation don’t get waterlogged.
 There are drainage membranes that can also accommodate water storage, to support larger vegetation.
+The geotextile filter membrane keeps the drainage layer free from fines and anything that could potentially clog the system up.
+Some of our drainage membranes have a fully bonded filter fabric to further speed up installation.
 And then the growing substrate supports your plants.

 The pros and cons of green roofs